geo-python/site/README.md

 # Geo-Python

-This repository contains the source files of course material available at [https://geo-python.github.io/2017/](https://geo-python.github.io/2017/)
+This repo contains the source files of course material available at [https://geo-python.github.io/2017/](https://geo-python.github.io/2017/)

 The course you to the basic concepts of computer programming in the Python programming language.